As an artist and homeowner, Donna enjoys creating unique decorative items and holiday ornaments to welcome all to her artistic abode.

-2. Measure the height of your canvas, include the frame if appropriate.
+2. Measure the height of your canvas and include the frame if appropriate.

 4. Use your awl to create a starter hole in each of these marked spots.
 Now insert a screw eye in each of these holes.
 Screw the eye in completely, finishing with the eye in the vertical position (see photo).

-5. Cut your wire so that it is long enough to span between your two screw eyes, plus add an additional 8 inches.
+5. Cut your wire so that it is long enough to span between your two screw eyes, plus add an additional 8″.